If you’re looking for ways to make your website stand out from the competition, incorporating a video could be the way to do it.

 An important aspect to keep in mind when using a homepage background video is that it can affect page speed, which is a ranking factor in the eyes of search engines, including Google.
 This is because video files can be large and take much longer to load than just regular content.

 Think of your own experience with a slow-loading website.
+To avoid problems with the speed of website loading you can hire dedicated backend developers.
 I know personally that if a website takes more than five seconds to load, I bounce off and I’m on to the next.

 To ensure this doesn’t happen to your website, keep the video short and edit the video file down to be as small as possible.
 Limit the video to 5-10 seconds long and the file size to 6MB or less.
 To give your video the appearance that it’s longer than it is, put it on a continuous loop.